 Iran and Arab countries are considered parts of the Middle East.
 I believe Afghanistan and Iran are two countries of the same division and they are so connected that they cannot be classified in two separate parts as the Middle East and South Asia.
 Afghans invaded Isfahan in the Safavid era, but Afghans regretted this action.
 Mahmoud Afshar has written many articles to show that Afghanistan is culturally a part of Iran and vice versa.
 The division is in continuation to the colonial proceedings of British and East India Company which separated Iran from Afghanistan during the Qajar era and then the following incidents distinguished the history of Afghanistan from Iran.

 Which powers ruled the Persian Gulf from the Islamic era to the end of the Safavid reign and what role did the Persian Gulf and the Silk Road have in the international business?

-Before the Safavid rule, Persian Gulf was ruled by Sheikhdoms in Iran and Arab countries in the southern shores of Persian Gulf.
-Later, the development of the Indian spice trade and closure of land trade routes by Ottoman empires turned attentions to maritime routes like the Persian Gulf.
+Before the Safavid rule, the Persian Gulf was ruled by Sheikhdoms in Iran and Arab countries in the southern shores of the Persian Gulf.
+Later, the development of the Indian spice trade and the closure of land trade routes by Ottoman empires turned attention to maritime routes like the Persian Gulf.
 These events changed the balance of international powers and so led to colonialism.
-Discovery of oil in the Persian Gulf is one of the main factors attracting attentions to the Persian Gulf.
+The Discovery of oil in the Persian Gulf is one of the main factors attracting attention to the Persian Gulf.

-Actually I don’t agree with the expression “Silk Road”.
-It is true that the silk was one of the main trade items, but there were many other items including gold and other metals, spices and various textiles exchanged from China to Europe.
+Actually, I don’t agree with the expression “Silk Road”.
+It is true that silk was one of the main trade items, but there were many other items including gold and other metals, spices and various textiles exchanged from China to Europe.